MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 | v3                          | Bug fixes         | Yes       |
 | v4 (Rollback from v3 to v2) | Added new feature | No        |

-End users that had already acquired `v3` would now be "moved back" to `v2` when the app performs an update check.
+End users that'd already acquired `v3` would now be "moved back" to `v2` when the app performs an update check.
 Additionally, any users that were still running `v2`, and therefore, had never acquired `v3`, wouldn't receive an update since they are already running the latest release (this is why our update check uses the package hash in addition to the release label).

 If you would like to roll back a deployment to a release other than the previous (for example, `v3` -> `v2`), you can specify the optional `--target-release` parameter: